hassan-ak/PIAIC-WMD-Q2/01_nextjs_13_web_development/learn_nextjs_13_learning_repo/stepxx_web3/step01_account_abstraction/step01_basic_account_creation_trans/Readme.md

    ETH funding hash: 0x022d15042acdd781a3a70997f9802584e322c81d7a7a50c8fba1ff25de3dab61
    ```

-2. Fund accound with erc-20 token from some fucet or deposit from some other account
+2. Fund account with erc-20 token from some fucet or deposit from some other account

    ```
    ERC-20 funding hash: 0x4911a44b9c47793e3f0310ae76564fc1331501c9c6dcaeda0f72f7f658e75713